BlackBerry Curve: BlackBerry Curve 9380 Series

 The BlackBerry Curve 9380, announced in November 2011, was the first Curve device with a touchscreen instead of a physical keyboard.
-It was designed to be a budget counterpart to the higher-end Torch 9860, which is similarly an all-touchscreen phone without a physical keyboard.
+It was designed to be a budget counterpart to Torch 9860, which is similarly an all-touchscreen BlackBerry.
+Like the Torch lineup, the 9380 comes with a capacitive touchscreen, as opposed to the clickable "SurePress" screen as seen on the Storm.

 TechRadar gave the Curve 9380 three out of five stars, complimenting its affordability, the quality of its screen, its design for being more comfortable and not as fragile as other smartphones, and the improvements in the 7.0 operating system.
 However, reviewers also felt the device felt unstable, its social networking integration was of inconsistent quality, the implementation of BlackBerry OS on a touchscreen device wasn't as elegant or mature as other smartphone platforms, and concluded that the phone "[isn't the] best option in its price range."

 For select markets, the Curve 9380 was succeeded by the BlackBerry Z3 and the Leap as BlackBerry's budget touchscreen device.